This post contains affiliate links.

 I personally use a telescoping ladder that collapses down small enough to fit in my lower storage compartment.
 Having a ladder on board is the best way to properly clean, inspect and repair those hard to reach parts on my RV.

 - One Button Retraction: Convenience is key!
-That’s why we’ve designed this ladder with easy one button retraction.
-Simply press down on...
+That’s why we’ve designed this telescoping ladder with easy one button retraction.
+Simply...

 Not inspecting an RV roof and only finding a problem when it has grown into a catastrophic situation may require replacing the whole roof.
 The cost may be more than the RV is worth, resulting in you totaling an otherwise perfect RV.